boolean-uk/csharp-tdd-oop-bobs-bagels/exercise.main/domain-model.md

 11. As a customer, So that I can track my spendings, I'd like to receive a receipt of my order.

 Extension1 Discount
-12. As a manager, So that I can provide my customers some special offers, I want our inventory to include multi-priced items.
+12. As a manager, So that I can provide my customers with some special offers, I want our inventory to include multi-priced items.
+13. As a customer, So that I can save some money, I'd like to be able to receive discounts.

 | Classes		| Members								| Methods																| Scenario									| Output